-How many times have you wished your job had pre-printed home exercise program handouts?
+How many times have you wished your job had pre-printed, free home exercise program handouts?

-If you aren’t one of the lucky therapists that has easy to access HEP handouts, this list is for you!
+If you aren’t one of the lucky OT practitioners that has easy to access HEP handouts, this list is for you!

-There are overwhelming amounts of search results on Google that may or may not even be relevant to you, so I narrowed down my favorite FREE online home exercise program resources.
+There are overwhelming amounts of search results on Google that may or may not even be relevant to you, so I narrowed down the best FREE online home exercise program resources.
 These are not only easy to access but are also perfect for sharing with your patients.

-HEP2Go is probably the fan favorite of free online home exercise programs – and for good reason.
+HEP2Go is the #1 fan favorite of free online home exercise programs – and for good reason.

-It has exercises for multiple disciplines, ranging from (of course) OT’s and COTA’s to PT’s/PTA’s, athletic trainers, chiropractors and orthopedic docs.
+It has exercises for multiple disciplines, ranging from OT’s and COTA’s to PT’s/PTA’s, athletic trainers, chiropractors and orthopedic physicians.

-Having discovered it myself not too long ago, I really wish I had this during my fieldwork.
-It would’ve saved me a LOT of time combing through articles and texts for exercises and intervention ideas.
+Having discovered it myself after I started working, I really wish I knew about this during my level II fieldwork.
+It would’ve saved me a LOT of time combing through articles and textbooks for exercises and intervention ideas.

-Surprisingly, not every occupational therapist uses Pinterest so I felt the need to let our non-Pinterest-using OT friends know how great it is for finding home exercise programs as well as intervention ideas.
+Surprisingly, not every occupational therapist uses Pinterest for OT-related topics, so I felt the need to share how great it is for finding home exercise programs as well as intervention ideas.

 For those of you who aren’t using Pinterest, all you need to do is create a free account and simply start searching for “occupational therapy home exercise programs,” “Theraputty hand exercises,” “older adult home exercises,” and so on for a solid amount of resources from multiple sources.

-Basically whatever you’re in the mood to find, Pinterest most likely has pins that will take you to relevant websites with the articles you’re looking for.
+Basically whatever you’re looking for, Pinterest most likely has pins that will take you to relevant websites with the articles on your topics.

 No matter what country you live in, the UK National Health Service (NHS) Health and Fitness page has many great free home exercise programs.

 The Livestrong Foundation also has quite a bit of free information on occupational therapy exercises for various conditions, including, but not limited, to stroke, diabetes, cardiac conditions, and arthritis.

-It doesn’t have as many images, detail or easy-to-print handouts, but does have helpful information on the site if your patients are tech-savvy.
+It doesn’t have as many images, detail or easy-to-print handouts, but does have helpful information on the site for your patients to skim through during their downtime.

-There are definitely a lot more home exercise and healthy lifestyle articles on the Livestrong site than that, so have fun and poke around to see what else you’ll find.
+There are quite a few more home exercises and healthy lifestyle articles on the Livestrong site than that, so have fun and poke around to see what else you’ll find.

-If you have any other favorite free resources not on this list, I’d love to hear about them in the comments so I can continue to add to this list 🙂
+If you have any other favorite free resources that are not on this list, please share them in the comments below!